Tree Seedling Sale

 Red Oak: Faster growing oak with dark green leaves that turn to red in the fall.
 Likes acidic well drained soils and is insect and disease resistant.
 Makes an excellent shade tree.

 River Birch: A medium to fast growing tree excellent for low swampy areas and along streams.
-This pyramidal shaped tree grows 40’ to 70’ tall, likes acidic soils, and has beautiful exfoliating bark and a yellow fall color.
+This pyramidal shaped tree grows 40’ to 70’ tall, likes acidic soils, has beautiful exfoliating bark and a yellow fall color.

 Shadblow Serviceberry: A medium growing small tree found native in established forests across Ohio has white flowers in the spring, glossy and dark green leaves in the summer changing to an orange/red fall color.
 The service berry has red fruit in early June which is edible and taste similar to a blueberry.
 Excellent tree for wildlife!